Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 enough for that amount of water.
 We can see randomized water clusters.
 Afterwards, the salt ions are gradually removed, and the dryrun for water is continued for 5 periods of t=50,000.

-The dryrun is shown with color pictures in PDF, "Water_TIP5P_Simulation.pdf".
+The dryrun is shown with color pictures in the PDF document, "Water_TIP5P_Simulation.pdf".
-The code including salt ions could be slower than the pure water code even if the salt ions are not present (due to NEC's compiler ?).

 ### Figures of Simulation by TIP5P Code ###